Sabrina-Moore/Space-Objects-Catalog-Website/READMECHANGES.md

 TO DO:
 - make website accessible (no longer remote)
+- fix rotation period information (currently it is a proportion of an earth day, but I should change that to number of hours in a rotation)
 - continue visual optimization and code simplification
 - make sure I understand every step I wrote